JBF.COM

 Generated Files

 Convert Power BI URLs to Orgler format for embedding in Story Maps and RCView dashboards.
+Paste a single URL below for quick conversion, or scroll down for the Bulk Pipeline to convert many at once and create ArcGIS Dashboards.

 A sample URL is pre-filled.
 Click "Convert to Orgler URL" to see how it works, or replace it with your own Power BI URL.